Get your home holiday-ready 🎄 SEE ALL IDEAS

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

 Adding mulching blades to an existing mower is a snap for any DIYer with a socket set.
-And while most are made for gas-powered mowers, you can find mulching blades to suit an electric model, as well.
-Keep reading to learn more about this mower accessory and see top picks for the best mulching blades available.
+And while most are made for gas-powered mowers, you can find mulching blades to suit an electric model as well.
+We researched several mulching blades and landed on the top six, our favorite being the Rotary Blades for Deck/Craftsman/Poulan/Husqvarna for their top performance and good value.
+Keep reading to learn more about this mower accessory and see the rest of our top picks for the best mulching blades available.

 1. BEST OVERALL: Rotary Blades for Deck/Craftsman/Poulan/Husqvarna

-2. BEST VALUE: MaxPower 21-Inch Universal Mulching Mower Blade
+2. BEST BANG FOR THE BUCK: MaxPower 21-Inch Universal Mulching Mower Blade

 3. UPGRADE PICK: 8Ten LawnRAZOR Mulching Blades for MTD Cub Cadet